Anti-Irish sentiment: 21st century

 In January 2019, American rapper Azealia Banks made disparaging comments on Instagram about Irish people after getting into an argument with a flight attendant on an Aer Lingus flight to Dublin.
 She called Irish people "a bunch of prideful inbred leprechauns" and "barbarians".
 The following day, she said she would dedicate her Dublin show to "beautiful Irish women".
 However, following the show, Banks again attacked the Irish online and mocked the Irish Famine.

+In March 2019, host Sara Haines of ABC TV's Strahan & Sara Show described St. Patrick's day as "an Irish Holiday that celebrates drinking and public urination".

+In July 2019, the East Ham constituency Labour branch was criticised for its election of a White Irish woman as the women's officer for its Black, Asian and Minority Ethnic (BAME) forum.
+The woman in question self-identified as being an ethnic minority and no objections within the branch were raised against her election.
+Branch secretary, Syed Taqi Shah commented that "if somebody self-declares [as BAME], and the Labour Party allows them to do so, they should be respected."

 In March 2021, the Equality and Human Rights Commission said it had investigated British holiday park operator Pontins after a whistleblower revealed that Pontins maintained a blacklist of common Irish surnames to prevent Irish Travellers from entering its parks.

+On 28 November 2023, Lazio supporters unfurled anti-Irish banners before and during a Champions League match with Celtic F.C. which read: "The famine is over go home f***ing potato eaters" and "Did the Fenian bastards take[sic] shower today?".

+Beginning in December 2024, Israeli media began referring to Ireland as "Paddystine" and Irish people as "Paddystinians" due to the country's support of and solidarity with the people of Palestine.
+The word has since been reclaimed and used in a positive context by the Irish.